enescvk/Trading-Strategies-Development/README.md

 TBA

 ## Acknowledgments
-- Inspired by *Teknik Analiz Mi Dedin?
-Hadi Canım Sen de* by *Ali Perşembe*.
+- Inspired by the book "*Teknik Analiz Mi Dedin?
+Hadi Canım Sen de*" by *Ali Perşembe*.